NLP Relaxation Technique

 As you do this. continue the breathing described above.

-4) Additional Self -Talk --Once you have mastered using the above 3 steps you can add a fourth step.
-When a person is active and busy his mouth is ready to speak, his arms and legs are ready to move.
-Therefore, to calm onself down the following can also help.
+4) Additional Self -Talk -- When a person is active and busy, his mouth is ready to speak, his arms and legs are ready to move.
+Therefore, to calm oneself down the following can also help.

 Say to yourself: "I have no one I have to talk to so I can just let my jaw relax".

-(You can check if it is relaxed by testing if you can move it from side to side and up and down).
+(You can check if it is relaxed by testing if you can move it from side to side and up and down with no resistance).

 Then say to yourself " I have nowhere I have to go now so I can just let my legs relax"